Abstracting Path Conditions: Introduction

-The first part of a loop summary is a description of the overall effect of the loop on variable values, since the first visit of the loop entry node to the last visit of the node.
-The effect is described by an \emph{iterated symbolic state}, which is a function that assigns to each program variable its value given by an expression over \emph{symbols} and \emph{path counters}.
-Symbols represent initial values of variables at the first visit of the entry node (for each variable $\var{a}$, we denote its symbol by $\sym{a}$).
-Path counters $\kappa_1,\kappa_2,\ldots$ correspond to different backbones of the flowgraph representing the extracted loop.
-Each path counter represents the number of loop iterations along the corresponding backbone.
+As the first step of our algorithm, we find all nontrivial maximal strongly connected components in the flowgraph.
+For each entry node $x$ of each component (i.e~there is an edge leading to $x$ from a vertex outside the component), we compute a \emph{summary} of the overall effect of iterating within the component, since the first visit of $x$ till the last visit of $x$.
+The summary is described by an \emph{iterated symbolic state} and \emph{looping condition}.
+An iterated symbolic state is a function that assigns to each program variable its value given by an expression over \emph{symbols} and \emph{path counters}.
+Symbols represent initial values of variables (for each variable $\var{v}$ the symbol is denoted by $\sym{v}$).
+Path counters $\kappa_1,\kappa_2,\ldots$ correspond to different acyclic paths leading from $x$ to $x$ within the component.
+Each path counter represents the number of iterations of the corresponding path.
+A looping condition is a nontrivial formula implied by any of path conditions resulting from any symbolic execution of the component.

-In our example, we assign path counters $\kappa_1,\kappa_2$ to backbones $\pi_1,\pi_2$ respectively.
-The overall effect of the loop with respect to the entry node $c$ can be described by the iterated symbolic state $\theta^{\vec{\kappa}}$ with only two interesting values (as the other variables are not changed in the loop):
+In our example, there is only one nontrivial maximal strongly connected component $\{c,d,e,f\}$ with one entry node $c$.
+There are two acyclic paths through the component: $\pi_1=\mathit{cdefc}$ and $\pi_2=\mathit{cdfc}$.
+We assign path counters $\kappa_1,\kappa_2$ to $\pi_1,\pi_2$ respectively.
+The overall effect of the component with respect to the entry node $c$ can be described by the iterated symbolic state $\theta^{\vec{\kappa}}$ with only two interesting values (as the other variables are not changed in the component):

-In other words, by $\kappa_1$ iterations of $\pi_1$ and $\kappa_2$ iterations of $\pi_2$ executed in an arbitrary order, the values of $\var{i}$ and $\var{k}$ are increased by $\kappa_1+\kappa_2$ and $\kappa_1$, respectively.
+In other words, by $\kappa_1$ iterations of $\pi_1$ and $\kappa_2$ iterations of $\pi_2$ executed in an arbitrary order, the values of $\var{i}$ and $\var{a}$ are increased by $\kappa_1+\kappa_2$ and $\kappa_1$, respectively.